nyublockchain/nyublockchain.github.io/content/future_talks/11-22/index.md

 ---
-title: Relative Pricing and Efficient Allocation in Blockchains
+title: Overview of Liquid Staking

-summary: In this meeting, Dheeraj Maske will present an overview of liquid staking implementations in Blockchains and how it has being adopted.
+summary: "In this meeting, Dheeraj Maske will present an overview of liquid staking implementations in Blockchains and how it has being adopted."

 Talk date
 date: "2025-01-31T00:00:00Z"